 Students practice analyzing data from graphs in this exercise.
 Ideally, students will have already learned about the various biomes found on earth.
-This is usually this introductory topic of an ecology unit.
+A biome is a large community of plants and animals adapted to a specific environment characterized by its climate, vegetation, soil, and wildlife.
+Biomes are classified based on their specific characteristics, such as the climate, vegetation, soil, and wildlife

 In the first graph, the display shows nine major biomes organized by average temperature and precipitation.
 They can then compare which biomes have similar temperatures (grassland, shrubland, forest) and which have similar precipitation.
 The graph shows which areas tend to have the highest temperatures and which have the lowest.
 It also shows where precipitation is the highest, like in the tropical rainforest.